 An old-fashioned favorite, this golden taffy gets my whole family pulling together in a special way!
 We wrap the melt-in-your mouth confections in twists of waxed paper and give them out to our holiday visitors.

 Using buttered hands, pull and stretch taffy until ridges form.
 (Taffy will lose its gloss and become light tan in color.)
 Pull into ropes about 1/2 in. thick.
 With a buttered kitchen scissors, cut into 1-in. pieces.
 Wrap individually in plastic wrap or waxed paper.
-Yield: about 5 dozen.